GreenBeanio/Garrett-s-General-Programming-Style-Guide/Garrett's General Programming Style Guide.md

 Variables can be given comments if you feel that they're needed.

-Comments for control flow such as conditional statements, loops, etc. should handled as needed.
+Comments for control flow such as conditional statements, loops, etc. should be handled as needed.

 It could prove helpful to develop types of comments to keep standardized as well.
 For example, you could have a "TODO" or "FIX" type of comment used to easily search for code that is temporary or needs to be addressed.

+Another example could be "Author: Name - Contact" to specify sections of code worked on by specific authors, as well as "Year: YYYY" or "Date: YYYY/MM/DD" to track when the code was worked on.
+I personally believe that this information should be recorded in the source code.
+In the event of the source control system failing, having the author and date information about sections of code in the source code directly would maintain credit.

 Comments **need** to be updated to be consistent with any changes that occur to the code itself.
 The only truly bad comment, in my opinion, is one that is not accurate.